dvklopfenstein/goatools_simulation/README.md

   (blue bars in B2-B5, green bars in B2-B3), meaning study genes enriched in _Humoral Response_ in very small study gene groups may not be detected.
-* The poor simulated FDR values (A2-A4 for groups of 64 and 124 genes) are an artifact of not properly marking the input genes as enriched when they are.
+* The poor simulated FDR values (A2-A4 for groups of 64 and 124 genes) are an artifact of not properly marking the input genes as enriched when they are actually enriched in something other than _Humoral response_.

 ## Benjamini/Hochberg-Only Simulations
 Simulations of the underlying Benjamini/Hochberg multiple test correction are a subset